Here's 20 of the very best!

 w/ Seymour Duncan ’59 & 35th Anniversary JB Model Pickups

 So shortly after I posted about looking for my dream guitar, a Gibson 1981 Flying V in original classic white, I found this 1982 Flying V from a seller online that happened to be here in Los Angeles.
-I was originally whining in my head that it wasn’t an ’81, but the guitar was in such good condition that I had to play it.
-I contacted the seller, had him bring over the guitar, and ended up buying it on the spot.
+I almost passed it by since it wasn’t an ’81, but the guitar was in such good condition that I had to play it.
+I contacted the seller, had him bring over the guitar for a test drive, and ended up buying it on the spot.
 While I may still be interested in an ’81 V if it’s in great condition and the price is right, this ’82 Flying V is totally doing it for me.
 I decided to really make it mine and make a few alterations.

 I replaced the original classic tuners with new Gibson Modern Machine Heads that are manufactured for Gibson by Grover, a company known for their high quality tuning pegs.
 I like that the tuning keys of these modern tuners look similar to the classic style of the originals while greatly improving the tuning stability of the guitar.

 While I typically change pickups myself, I had a local guitar tech wire them up while changing the positions of all 3 knobs counter-clockwise for more ideal positioning of the bridge and neck pickup volume controls.
 I also had the tone knob rewired to only affect the neck pickup.
 This allows me to always keep the bridge tone fully open while being able to switch to a dark neck pickup sound with the tone knob rolled back.
 When using the neck and middle pickups for clean tones I can adjust the overall sound to taste by altering the response of the neck pickup via the tone knob.